 There are politics, sports and great storytelling over hard and soft drinks.
 Make no mistake – the Tap Room is a dive bar and the kind of place where two women who just met will switch t-shirts in the ladies room so that one can gift her shirt about loving Jesus and drinking to the other, just because.
 (True story).

-Our hometown dive bar is Marge’s Lakeside Inn.
+My hometown dive bar is Marge’s Lakeside Inn.
 A prohibition-era converted house right on the beach of Lake Ontario, Marge’s is quite possibly the orgy love child of all the other dive bars I’ve mentioned.
 The newcomer entering through the front porch might pause at the door worried that they’re about to stagger into someone’s living room.
 Mother and daughter proprietresses Fran and Francine Beth are the nicest people you will meet, and Fran will make sure you check out the vintage jukebox playing vintage tunes at a vintage price.

 On second thought, I wouldn’t try to open a dive bar.
 A dive bar “becomes,” like the aging of fine wine or whiskey.
 With every birthday, my tolerance for alcohol wanes a little more and so I have become a cheap date.
 But I will never, ever pass up the chance to have one at a dive bar.